PandoraMedia/scooch/docs/index.rst

         ...

-In the above snippet, we can see abstraction, polymorphism, inheritance, and encapsulation employed within the classes, and their scooch parameters.
+In the above snippet, we can see abstraction, polymorphism, inheritance, and encapsulation employed within the classes, and their Scooch parameters.
 Once configured, within each of the classes above the :code:`Param`\ s and :code:`ConfigurableParam`\ s will become accessible as attributes of the encapsulating :code:`Configurable` class instance.
-Furthermore the scooch :code:`Param` / :code:`ConfigurableParam` documentation will be added to the :code:`Configurable` class's doc string for accessibilty in any auto-generated documentation.
+Furthermore, the Scooch :code:`Param` / :code:`ConfigurableParam` documentation will be added to the :code:`Configurable` class's doc string for accessibilty in any auto-generated documentation.

-With the class definitions and the :code:`config.yaml` file provided above, configuring the Batcher class and running the code in a script could be as simple as:
+With the class definitions and the :code:`config.yaml` file provided above, configuring the :code:`Batcher` class and running the code in a script could be as simple as:

 .. code-block:: python